8go/matrix-commander-rs/README.md

 Options:
       --contribute
           Please contribute
-  -v, --version
+  -v, --version [<CHECK>]
-          Print version number
+          Print version number or check if a newer version exists on crates.io.
-      --version-check
-          Check if a newer version exists on crates.io.
-This connects to https://crates.io and gets the version number of latest stable release.
+          If used without an argument such as '--version' it will print the version number.
+If 'check' is added ('--version check') then the program connects to https://crates.io and gets the version number of latest stable release.
 There is no "calling home" on every run, only a "check crates.io" upon request.
 Your privacy is protected.
 New release is neither downloaded, nor installed.
-It just informs you -d, --debug...
+It just informs you [possible
+          values: check]
+  -d, --debug...
           Overwrite the default log level.
 If not used, then the default log level set with environment variable 'RUST_LOG' will be used.
 If used,